dylanyoung-dev/sitecore-cdp-tenant-sdk/README.md

 | Templates (JS Modules) | :white_check_mark: | <span style="color:yellow">In Progress</span> | <span style="color:red">No</span> | None                                 |
 | Templates (Decisions)  | :white_check_mark: | <span style="color:yellow">In Progress</span> | <span style="color:red">No</span> | None                                 |
 | Connections            |     :warning:      | <span style="color:red">No</span>             | <span style="color:red">No</span> | Built but needs testing              |

+# Example Repositories

+Below is a list of repositories on Github that are using this SDK.
+If you know of any repositories that have been missed, submit a Pull Request.

+- [Sitecore Assistant](https://github.com/dylanyoung-dev/sitecore-assistant): Uses Generative AI with the SDK to create experiences on the fly.
+- Sitecore CDP/Personalize Serializer: Coming Soon (currently doesn't use the SDK)